Emily T. Ross - Child Custody Attorney Magnolia, TX

 Generally, a Court will order that the party not appointed the child’s primary conservator have periods of possession to the child, also known as a visitation schedule.
 Orders can also be created to set terms of access; for example, periods of electronic or telephone communication.
 A Court will presume that a visitation schedule according to the terms of a standard possession order (SPO) is in the child’s best interest unless it can be shown that it is not in the child’s best interest or there is another sufficient reason not to order this schedule; for example, it doesn’t work with the noncustodial parents work schedule, living conditions, or other personal circumstances.

 If it is not in the child’s best interest for a parent to have an SPO, orders can be crafted to address any specific concerns while promoting a child’s relationship with the noncustodial parent to the extent possible.
-For example, if the noncustodial parent has a drug problem, an order can be created giving that parent regular supervised visitation for short periods during the day that progressively expand to an SPO so long as certain conditions are being met (the party is passing drug tests, attending therapy, etc.); if certain conditions are not met, their visits are again restricted.
-This is an example of another benefit of reaching an amicable solution with the other party; the parties have the ability to reach creative visitation agreements that monitor the noncustodial parent’s sobriety and allow that parent the opportunity to be a healthy part of the child’s life, but also contains a contingency plan that avoids going back to Court in case of relapse.
+For example, if the noncustodial parent has a drug problem, an order can give that parent regular supervised visitation for short periods during the day that progressively expand to an SPO so long as certain conditions are being met (the party is passing drug tests, attending therapy, etc.); if certain conditions are not met, their visits are again restricted.
+This is an example of another benefit of reaching an amicable solution with the other party; the parties have the ability to reach creative visitation agreements that monitor the noncustodial parent’s sobriety and allow that parent the opportunity to be a healthy part of the child’s life, but also contains a contingency plan to avoid going back to Court in case of relapse.

 Modification of Court Orders

-The Court’s primary focus when deciding for or against a change in terms of custody or visitation is the best interest of and ensuring stability for the child.
+The Court’s primary focus when deciding for or against a change in terms of custody or visitation is the best interest of and stability for the child.
 Courts have found there to be a material and substantial change in circumstances when there has been evidence of changes in the child’s home environment, age, or needs, evidence of abuse or neglect, or incarceration of a parent.
 A parent’s desire to relocate can also be considered a material and substantial change if it can be shown that the relocation is in the child’s best interest.
 As relocation’s are generally disfavored, it is important to have a zealous child custody attorney on your side who understands what Courts are looking for in order to make a decision and how to effectively present your case.

 Enforcement of Court Orders

-Child Custody Attorney Conclusion
+Child Custody Attorney – Let Us Help

 Looking for a child custody attorney solution that makes sense and fits the needs of you and your child?
 Turn to our Magnolia, TX Custody and Family Law Firm for help.
 Speak to us at (281) 305-2775 or fill out our online contact form to book an appointment today!